alexVivier/nest-mongo-exemple/README.md

 ## Endpoints

-You can view endpoint docs at this url while your server is running : ``
+You can view endpoint docs at this url while your server is running : `http://localhost:3000/docs`.

+## Tests

+Tests will be introduced later.